COVID-19 on mind, Durga Puja celebrations low key sans idols, pandals, bhog | Entertainment

 The meeting was convened by Greater Kailash MLA Saurabh Bharadwaj and attended by the sub-divisional magistrate, police officials and other agencies.
 "Most of the population of C R Park and members of puja committees are senior citizens and it is important they remain indoors and avoid contact with unknown people in pandals,” Bharadwaj, a legislator of Delhi’s ruling Aam Aadmi Party, said.

-But almost all the committees will host a small “kalash puja/ ghat puja” to “ensure continuity of puja by these samitis”, according to a statement issued after the meeting.
+But almost all the committees will host a small “kalash puja/ghat puja” to “ensure continuity of puja by these samitis”, according to a statement issued after the meeting.
 C R Park’s Mela Ground Committee, which is known for organising grand celebrations, featuring not just unique puja themes but also cultural performances by leading artists from Bengal, is one of them.
 “Unfortunately this year we are not organising Durga Puja on a large scale considering the unprecedented situation.
-No 'mandap' or 'pandal' will be installed to prevent large gatherings to keep the public safe from this contagious disease.
-“No activity will be organised except a ceremony called ‘ghot pujo’ which will be performed every day with limited visitors or committee members and a priest during ‘saptami’, ‘ashtami’ and ‘navami’ at our Mela Ground park,” Avik Mitra, a member of the organising committee, told PTI.
+No 'pandal' will be installed to prevent large gatherings to keep the public safe from this contagious disease.
+“No activity will be organised except a ceremony called ‘ghot pujo’ which will be performed on ashtami with not more than 15 members and a priest at our Mela Ground park,” Avik Mitra, a member of the organising committee, told PTI.

 Unprecedented times call for unprecedented action, said Suprakash Majumdar, general secretary of the committee.
 "This year, the committee has decided that flowers, sweets, and fruits from individual homes cannot be offered.
 Nothing will be accepted by the priest due to COVID-19 restrictions.
 There won't be any ‘pandal’, idol , entertainment/cultural events, sports events, ‘bhog’ distribution at our ground either,” Majumdar said.
 The B Block committee is, however, accepting donations in cash as well as online and via cheque, all exempt from income tax.